MSN: Nurse Practitioner Program

 - Less red tape.
 You won’t need the GRE for admission to this program, and no thesis is required to obtain your master’s degree.

 - Convenient, online courses.
 The Master of Science in Nursing is a three-year program where all course work outside of our summer health assessment course and clinical take place online.
-Students are expected to attend 6 mandatory on-site health assessment lab days on the BCU campus the first summer of the curriculum.
+FNP & AGNP students are expected to attend 6 mandatory on-site days on the BCU campus (3 days in Summer Year 1 during Advanced Health Assessment and 3 days in Summer Year 2 during Advanced Skills Lab).

 - Caring, veteran faculty mentors.
 Who says an online program can’t be personal?
 Our instructors have decades of teaching and professional experience, and they’ll be with you at every step — never more than an email, phone call or video chat away!